-Currently, Mission Outreach secures usable medical supplies and equipment from 67 hospitals and 18 clinics in Illinois, Wisconsin, Indiana and Missouri.
-With more than $60 million in life-saving supplies sent, Mission Outreach has made a global impact.
+Currently, Mission Outreach secures usable medical supplies and equipment from over 100 hospitals and 18 clinics in Illinois, Wisconsin, Indiana Kansas and Missouri.
+With more than $80million in life-saving supplies sent, Mission Outreach has made a global impact.

 We are told that St. Francis greeted the citizens of Assisi each morning with a hearty “Bon giorno, buona gente” (good day, good people).
 His belief in the good of people and the accomplishments of his life continually teaches us how to serve the poor, the outcast, and the oppressed with joy and compassion.
 St. Francis inspires a journey toward peace, nonviolence, and reconciliation.
 His message is a guiding light for our work to help our neighbors worldwide.